-If you’re having trouble reading what’s on a web page, you’ve likely tried the Text Size options from the View menu: Largest, Larger, Medium (the default), Smaller, and Smallest.
-(In IE7 the View menu doesn't appear by default, so you'll have to tap the Alt key on the keyboard to make it visible.)
-If you’ve used this option you know how it can affect a web page’s layout.
-Often the text runs over images or other text and the whole page turns into something you’d rather run from than read.
-A better option is Page Zoom.
+If you’re having trouble reading what’s on a web page, you can change the Text Size options from the View menu.
+There are several options: Largest, Larger, Medium (the default), Smaller, and Smallest.
+Unfortunately, this option can sometimes affect a web page’s layout.
+As an example, when you choose the largest setting, the text can run over images or other text (and the whole page turns into something you’d rather run from than read).

-You can find the Page Zoom options on the Command Bar but it's much easier to use the link at the bottom right of the browser window, on the Status bar.
+You can find the Zoom options on the Menu bar, from the View menu.
+Again, to reach it you’ll have to press the Alt key first.
+It’s much easier to use the link at the bottom right of the browser window, on the Status bar.
 Just click it to show zoom options.
-[See Image 1]
+[See Image 2]

 To try out Page Zoom features: